 Hard-bitten Flying Squad officer Jack Regan gets embroiled in a deadly political plot when an old friend asks him to investigate the death of his girlfriend.
 Framed on a drunk-drive charge ...
 See full summary »

-Ken Boon and Harry Crawford are two middle-aged ex-firemen who start out in business together, initially in Birmingham and later in Nottingham.
-During the seven series (1986-1992), Ken...
+Ken Boon and Harry Crawford are two middle-aged ex-firemen.
+Harry retires and opens a hotel (The Grand Hotel), with Ken as a temporary odd-job man.
+During the seven seasons (1986-1992), Ken...
 See full summary »

 The adventures of a gang of British workmen abroad.
 Combines black and white humour with moments of drama, poignancy and drunkenness.
 In series 1, the lads head to Germany seeking work, and...
 See full summary »

 Arthur Daley, a small-time conman, hires former boxer Terry McCann to be his 'minder', so Terry can protect him (Arthur) from other, small-time, crooks.
 While Terry is trying his hardest to satisfy his employer's demands, and putting his own life at risk, Arthur is busy exploiting Terry for all he is worth.
 For, when other people hire Terry's services, through Arthur, Arthur usually keeps most of Terry's share of the money for himself, by misleading the hard-working Terry as to the amount of money, he (as Terry's agent) is receiving on Terry's behalf.Written by

 David McAnally <D.McAnally@uq.net.au>